 The meter base installed on your home holds your electrical meter and protects it from the outside elements.
 Your meter base is responsible for transmitting power from the utility company to your home.
 If something is wrong with the meter base, your home’s electricity will be affected, and the meter will need to be replaced.
-Most people don’t know where the utility company’s responsibility ends and where theirs begins when it comes to the equipment that powers their homes.
-Basically, the utility provider is responsible for metering the electricity that enters your home.
-There is some equipment, however, that is actually your responsibility to maintain, not the utilities, including the meter socket wiring and the service entrance cable.
+Most people don’t know where the utility company’s responsibility ends and where theirs begins when it comes to the equipment that powers their homes, and that’s okay!
+Your utility provider is responsible for metering the electricity that enters your home, while there is some equipment, however, that is your responsibility to maintain, not the utilities, including the meter socket wiring and the service entrance cable.

 Electric Utility Equipment Responsibility

 If you have a wire overhead that runs to your home from the utility pole in your alley or street, you have overhead electric service.
 The cable that runs from the pole to your home is known as the overhead electric cable.
-While your utility is responsible for that cable, you will be responsible for the cost of repairs if you damage it.
+While your utility company is responsible for that cable, you will be responsible for the cost of repairs if you damage it.
 While many people will seek a meter base installation diagram to make this repair on their own, you must call a licensed professional.